A Day in the Life

 What is life like as a Planet Smoothie owner?
 Spend a day with Mele Frumer

 Mele Frumer gets up at 5:30 in the morning to drive to her store in Orlando and get it ready to open at 7 a.m.
 She heads to the back room — which houses freezers, an ice machine and a refrigerated thawing station where frozen fruit spends 48 hours thawing for use.
 She takes the fruit that has partially thawed and moves it into bins in the kitchen area of the store, and also fills up the ice bin.
 With those simple steps completed, she’s ready to start making smoothies for the morning rush!

 Planet Smoothie stores see their first influx of customers between 7 a.m. and 9 a.m.
-As people rush to work, they love being able to pop into Planet Smoothie for a cheerful greeting and a healthier breakfast full of fruit — and often, at this time of day, energy blasts!
-Some customers will also stop in after their morning jog or workout to grab a burst of protein before heading off to work.
+As people rush to work, they love being able to pop into Planet Smoothie for a cheerful greeting and a healthier breakfast full of real fruit and leafy greens — and often, at this time of day, an energy Blast as well!
+Some customers will also stop in after their morning jog or workout to grab a smoothie with Planet Pro® protein before heading off to work.
 Morning customers appreciate the fact that they can stop in, order and be on their way in just a few minutes — which makes a smoothie every bit as convenient as a breakfast burrito, and a whole lot better for you!

 Mele has plenty of help in the business — five of her six children have been employees, and her son Noah now helps out with the store.

 “The model is easy to operate, and it’s fun,” she says.
 “I love it because it has been such a great family business.
 I don’t know what else I could have done and had so much fun with my kids.
 And they have learned so much!”